 Austria: The Landeshauptmann of Kärnten, Jörg Haider, dies in a car accident.
 His deputy Gerhard Dörfler becomes acting Landeshauptmann.
-Dörfler is elected as Haider's successor with 19 of 36 votes (against 17 for Reinhart Rohr) on October 23 and is sworn in on October 27.
+Dörfler is elected as Haider's successor with 19 of 36 votes (against 17 for Reinhart Rohr) on October 23.

 Congo (Kinshasa): Former foreign minister (1965) Cléophas Kamitatu dies.